Loans on Diamond Rings

 Colour: Diamonds that are completely colourless are particularly rare, as light passes through them more easily, which results in a more vibrant, sparkling effect.
 Most diamonds that appear colourless actually have varying shades of white or yellow within them.
 If a diamond is noticeably coloured, for example in green or blue, then it’s likely to be very valuable and rare, similarly to completely colourless stones.

 Cut: An expertly cut diamond reflects light at a much more effective angle than one that is poorly cut, making the gem much brighter.
 Classifications range through from ideal, excellent, and very good to good, fair, and poor.

 Clarity: When pawning your diamond ring you should know that the majority of diamonds will have flaws, which can take the form of blemishes or inclusions.
 Blemishes are surface imperfections, taking the form of scratches and chips, and inclusions are deeper within the stone, which include air bubbles and impurities.
 The higher the clarity of the gem, the greater the value.

 Carat: A carat refers to how much a diamond weighs, and larger diamonds are often valued at higher prices.
 However, ultimately it is a combination of all the above factors that determines a piece’s final price.

 Book an appointment

-So, if you are looking an appraisal or loans on your diamond rings, contact New Bond Street Pawnbrokers to make a no-obligation appointment.
+So, if you are looking at an appraisal or loans on your diamond rings, contact New Bond Street Pawnbrokers to make a no-obligation appointment.
 Our experienced team will be able to explain why your ring is valued at a certain price and assist you with securing a loan against your jewellery.
 With our service, there are no hidden costs and minimal paperwork, offering you the most efficient transaction possible.
-For more information on services provided by New Bond Street Pawnbrokers please watch our video here and read about the loan process here.

 *We are authorised and regulated by the Financial Conduct Authority